brugr9/UEPluginIntegrationTool/README.md

 * Publish-Subscribe aka PUB/SUB Pattern
 * Publisher Actor-Component with Blueprint callable function node to publish messages with a specified topic;<br>event on message published
 * Subscriber Actor-Component with Blueprint callable function nodes to subscribe or unsubscribe a topic;<br>events on subscribed or on unsubscribed a topic and on received a message
-* PUB-/SUB-Socket Actors with Blueprint callable function nodes to
+* PUB-Socket and SUB-Socket Actors with Blueprint callable function nodes to
-  * Open or close the socket; events on openned or on closed
+  * Open or close the socket; events on openned or on closed and on errors
-  * Bind an endpoint or connect to an endpoint; events on bound or on connected
+  * Bind an endpoint or connect to an endpoint; events on bound or on connected and on errors
 * TCP and INPROC
 * Custom log category LogNextGenMsg